 Google’s organizational culture is not typical, partly because of the effects of the company’s organizational structure.
 In essence, the structure and the culture interact to influence the capabilities and cultural characteristics of the organization.
 Google’s corporate culture has the following primary characteristics:

 - Supports small-company-family rapport

 - Alvesson, M. (2012).
-Understanding organizational culture.
+Understanding Organizational Culture.
 Sage.

 - Claver-Cortes, E., Pertusa-Ortega, E. M., & Molina-Azorin, J. F. (2012).
 Characteristics of organizational structure relating to hybrid competitive strategy.
 Journal of Business Research, 65(7), 993-1002.

-- Google Inc. (2015).
-Our Culture.
+- Google LLC – Our Products.

 - Guiso, L., Sapienza, P., & Zingales, L. (2015).
 Corporate culture, societal culture, and institutions.
 American Economic Review, 105(5), 336-39.